jumorap/Game_of_life_cellular_automata_john_conways/README.md

 # Possible troubles
 If you are in Windows, using **python3** might not work.
 Use **python** instead.<br/>
 If you can´t finish the game, just close the console or press (Ctrl + C)

+# License
+MIT © Game of Life

+-> Feel free to modify this game